MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Dashboard/MyA-DB-Meetings.md

 ## Meeting hours

 ### How we calculate meeting hours
 Meeting hours consist of any meetings that you’ve organized or accepted that have at least one other person attending.

-Meeting hours do not include any time outside your working hours, as you’ve defined working hours in your [Outlook settings](https://outlook.office.com/owa/?path=/options/calendarappearance).
-After-hours meeting time shows up in your after-hours stats.
+Meeting hours include meetings that take place during your work hours outside your work hours.
+After-hours meeting time also counts toward your after-hours total.

 The following meeting types are also excluded from Meeting hours: